 If necessary, Veterans can complete the Free Application for Federal Student Aid here.

 Student records, which consist of an Amberton University application, test scores (when appropriate), official transcripts, and copies of all University correspondence, will remain active for three years following the end of the last session enrolled.
 These files are then destroyed.
 Students who enroll after their records have been destroyed must reapply for admission and resubmit all records.
 Certain files may be retained longer to comply with state or federal law.

 All educational records of students who apply for admission or enroll at Amberton University become and remain the sole and exclusive property of the University.
 Relative to these records, Amberton University adheres to the following policies:

 The academic transcript is a copy of the official document on which are listed all Amberton University courses attempted, all grades assigned, and the degree status of the student.
-For a fee, a student may request a transcript from the Student Services Office in person and normally can receive a copy immediately, or the student may fax or mail the request.
-Official copies of records and transcripts from schools other than Amberton University must be requested from the institutions where the course work was completed.
+For a fee, a student may request a transcript from the Student Services Office in person and normally can receive a copy immediately, or the student may fax, mail, or email the request.
+Official copies of records and transcripts from schools other than Amberton University must be requested by the student from the institutions where the course work was completed.